-5. Quality wine and a magnificent view: Wine bar near the Blue Church
+5. Quality wine and a magnificent view: Bar near the Blue Church

-In this pleasingly traditional wine shop you will find not just quality wines, but also a view onto the beautiful Secessionist-style Blue Church.
-Every Wednesday Slovak winemakers organise here a tasting of their wines, as well as wines from around the world.
+In this pleasingly traditional wine shop you will find not just quality drinks, but also a view onto the beautiful Secessionist-style Blue Church.
+Every Wednesday Slovak winemakers organise here a tasting of their wines, as well as those from around the world.

 If you are looking for an exception wine bar right in the centre, you have come to the right spot.
 Thanks to resealable bottle technology, they serve even the most expensive wines by the glass here.
 Carefully selected wines and a pleasant atmosphere have helped Vínimka become a cult night pitstop on your city wanders.